 The arrival time of the trigger signal is delayed so that the entire trigger window has already been transferred to the fADC's data buffer when the trigger arrives.
-The trigger window contains NW consecutive samples, which comprise the pedestal window (NP samples) followed immediately by the hit search window (NH samples).
-NP is chosen to be an integer power of 2 so that the mean pedestal can be calculated easily by summing the NP values and right-shifting the sum by PSHIFT bits, where NP = 2^{PSHIFT} .
-The hit search window is the region to be searched for a hit.
+The trigger window contains NW consecutive samples, which contain the pedestal window (NP samples), followed immediately by the hit search window (NH samples), followed by an extra 6 samples which permit upsampling of the end of the hit search window.
+NW > NP + NH + 6.
+The hit search window is the region to be searched for a pulse; it starts with sample WS and ends with sample WE.
+The pedestal window starts with sample WS-NP and ends with sample WS-1.
+NP is chosen to be an integer power of 2 so that the mean pedestal can be calculated by summing the NP values and right-shifting the sum by PSHIFT bits, where NP = 2^{PSHIFT} .
+The smallest usable trigger window would start with sample WS-NP and end with sample WE+6.